Villa de San Ramon — tract homes in Dublin (1965)

 3. The Casa Serena - 4 bedrooms, 2 bathrooms, 1,478 sq. ft.

-The Villa del Oro today
+Original Villa del Oro model today via Google Street View.

 By late 1967, the signs were clear—Duc & Elliott had shuttered operations at Villa de San Ramon.
 But the builder wasn’t gone for good.
 By 1970, Duc & Elliott returned to the neighborhood, this time under the Shamrock Park name, offering a limited number of homes starting at $21,950.
 Sales were managed by Lange-Hilde Realtors.
 In 1971, the company completed its final projects in Villa de San Ramon and quietly exited for good.
 Two years later, in 1973, the remaining vacant lots were sold to Dublin Construction Company and rebranded as Shamrock Estates, bringing a quiet close to the Villa de San Ramon chapter.